Folic acid supplement by Ray Sahelian, M.D. Folic Acid health benefit

 chronic inflammatory disorders.
 Folic acid supplementation could prevent neural

-acid may reduce the risk of colon cancer and perhaps reduce cognitive decline.
+increase the risk for colon cancer) and perhaps reduce cognitive decline.

 Folic acid